aramis-lab/clinica/docs/IO.md

     ...
     ```

+A complete list of optional arguments can be obtained with the command line `clinica merge-tsv --help`

 ## `center-nifti` - Center NIfTI files of a BIDS directory

 Your [BIDS](http://bids.neuroimaging.io) dataset may contain NIfTI files whose origin does not correspond to the center of the image (i.e. the anterior commissure).